 The employment-based field placement proposal must demonstrate that educational time will be protected and that the educational and learning objectives of fieldwork will be accomplished within the perimeters of the Office of Field Instruction policies and requirements.
-The policy and proposal form can be found here: http://www.ssw.umich.edu/shared/forms/employmentBasedProposalGuidelines.pdf.
+The Employment-based Proposal and Guidelines can be found in the MySSW section of the School of Social Work website.
 All inquiries regarding employment-based field placement proposals should be directed to the Director of Field Instruction.